Unitary Patent & Unified Patent Court

 3. Check any licence obligations that relate to jurisdiction.

-4. Make a conscious decision regarding which European patents (and applications) should be within the jurisdiction of the UPC and which should be “opted out” of the jurisdiction of the UPC, and instruct a reliable IP services provider to handle the registration of opt outs when this becomes possible from 1 March 2023.
+4. Make a conscious decision regarding which European patents (and applications) should be within the jurisdiction of the UPC and which should be “opted out” of the jurisdiction of the UPC, and instruct a reliable IP services provider to handle the registration of opt outs.

-Additionally, applicants of European patent applications that have been approved for grant by the EPO should consider whether to request delayed grant and unitary effect (this will only be an urgent consideration for patent applications that are approved for grant in early 2023).
+Going forward, applicants of European patent applications that have been approved for grant by the EPO should consider whether to opt out such applications, before they proceed to grant.

 Please contact AA Thornton’s team of European Patent Attorneys and IP litigation experts if you have any questions regarding: